Boosting the Transferability of Video Adversarial Examples via Temporal Translation: Experiments

 \textbf{Combining with existing methods.} Figure~\ref{fig_per_com}(iii) shows that TI(1) achieves better results than TT, this is because TPN-101 is less sensitive to temporal patterns.
 However, TT can also play a supplementary role to TI.
 For verify this, we evaluate the performance of TI-TT(1), which combines the temporal translation with translation-invariant (TI) in the one-step attack.
 In addition, we also evaluate the performance of two variants of our method, denoted as TT-MI(10), TT-ATA(10) for proving that our method is compatible with other attacks.
-Please see Appendix for detailed implement for these three variants.
 From the results shown in Table \ref{tab:1}, we observe that by combining temporal translation with other works, our methods achieve the best results.
 It demonstrates that temporal translation plays a supplementary role to other transfer-based attack methods, in terms of improving the transferability of video adversarial examples.
 In addition, TI+TT(1) achieves the best result by mitigating the spatial and temporal discriminative patterns in the one-step attack.
 In the iterative attack, MI+TT(10) exceeds the results of the one-step attack on Kinetics-400 through the integration of momentum and temporal translation.
 Moreover, ATA(10) achieves the worst result.
 This is because different discriminative temporal patterns induce various attention maps in video models, while ATA(10) depends on similar attention maps.
 To summarize, the results demonstrate our temporal translation method is effective in increasing the success rates of transfer-based attack, posing threatens to the real-world applications of video recognition models.
-The generated adversarial examples are shown in Appendix.